52North/MariGeoRoute/WeatherRoutingTool/README.md

 ## Isofuel Algorithm

 ### General concept
 The routing process is divided into individual routing steps.
 For every step, the distance is calculated that the ship can travel following different courses with a specified amount of fuel and constant speed.
+Only those routes that maximise the travel distance for a constant amount of fuel are selected for the next routing step.
+This optimisation process is refered to as *pruning*.
 The distance between the start coordinates at the beginning of the routing step and the end coordinates after the step is refered to as *route segment*.

 The algorithm is the following: